 Understanding Trauma-Bonded Friendships

 Trauma-bonded friendships often form through shared painful experiences.
 While the initial connection may feel supportive, these friendships can become entangled in unhealthy dynamics, such as emotional highs and lows, jealousy, or overdependence.
-Over time, the bond may reinforce past traumas rather than foster growth.
+Over time, the friendship can begin reinforcing survival patterns instead of emotional growth, keeping both people connected through wounds instead of healing.

 Signs of a Trauma-Bonded Friendship